ev3dev/ev3dev.github.io/docs/sensors/i2c-sensor-addressing.md

 programming languages/environments.

-ev3dev uses the standard Linux kernel convention, which is to use the unshifted value as the I2C address. **This means the address in your sensors documentation is probably not the address that you need for ev3dev!** Also, depending on the tool, the address may need to be decimal instead of hexidecimal.
+ev3dev uses the standard Linux kernel convention, which is to use the unshifted value as the I2C address. **This means the address in your sensors' documentation is probably not the address that you need for ev3dev!** Also, depending on the tool, the address may need to be decimal instead of hexidecimal.
 This means you will have to convert the value to get the correct address.
 Shift to the right is the same as divide by 2, so get out your calculator and do some conversions!
 Or for the engineer type folks that prefer tables... see below.

-**IMPORTANT NOTE**: I2C addresses 0x01 through 0x07 (unshifted) are reserved for special use by the I2C specifications.
+I2C addresses 0x01 through 0x07 (unshifted) are reserved
+for special use by the I2C specifications.
 However, these addresses are used by some sensors anyway (most notably the NXT Ultrasonic sensor).
 The ev3dev kernel has been patched to allow these to work, but some userspace tools will not work